PIFR – About The Course

 The Flying School must be noted as co-insured on the Insurance Policy, and a copy supplied to the School.

-Flight tests are conducted at Caboolture by Rick Wedgwood, the CFI of Avalon Air Services.
+Flight tests are conducted at Caboolture by Cameron Ross, the CFI of Avalon Air Services.
 Theory examinations are set and marked at the Flying School.
 Training is conducted by staff instructors.
 We are IFR pilots, experienced in a wide range of General Aviation operations including, in addition to instructing, passenger and freight charter, airwork including Fire Control aerial bombing, Rain Making, Corporate Aircraft Sales and Demonstrations, etc.